-To comply with the Early Years Alliance and Local and Central Government's recommendations, Padnell Pre-School accepts children between the ages of 2 years old to rising 5's.
+To comply with the Early Years Alliance and Local and Central Government's recommendations, Padnell Pre-School accepts children between the ages of two years old to rising fives.

-Once a place is offered we ask for confirmation and a non-returnable £20 deposit per child to secure the place for children starting prior to Early Years Education funding entitlement.
 To minimise the disruption to the existing children within the group, new admissions are arranged to visit and commence sessions at the earliest amenable date.